Natural Health & Wellness

 You can tell that the bump on your foot is a plantar wart because there will be a black center from the blood vessel that was feeding it.

 It is important to note that not all skin bumps on your feet are plantar warts; some may be corns or calluses.
-The key difference between a plantar wart and other skin conditions is that a plantar wart often has tiny black dots in the center, which are tiny blood vessels that have grown up into the wart.
+The key difference between a plantar wart and other skin conditions is the tiny black dots in its center.
+Those dots are blood vessels that have grown up into the wart.

 How Do We Get Plantar Warts?